MartaFatto/Geospatial-data-science-Airbnb/README.md

 ## Overview

-This is a project I carried out for the exam of "Geospatial analysis and representation for data science", which is part of my Master programme in Data Science.
+<div align="justify">This is a project I carried out for the exam of "Geospatial analysis and representation for data science", which is part of my Master programme in Data Science.
 The work consists of geospatial analyses on Airbnb data about a chosen city (Antwerp in Belgium, in my case).
-To be more specific, the project offers:
+To be more specific, the project offers:</div>

 * Analysis and visual representation of neighbourhoods population data
 * Identification of the top 5 neighbourhoods for Airbnb price and number
 * Tourist activities by neighbourhood